 What type of boats should I choose for a boat rental business?

-When deciding what type of boats to choose for your boat rental business, you will need to consider several factors, such as the sailing route, the harbor, the customer segment, and the environment.
+When deciding what type of boats to choose for your boat rental business, you must consider several factors, such as the sailing route, the harbor, the customer segment, and the environment.
 For example, suppose you are running a business from a river outlet.
 In that case, you should opt for canoes and rowboats instead of large yachts, while if you are running an ocean-based business, a variety of boats are available.

 Additionally, analyzing competitors at your location and renting out boats that you have knowledge or expertise in can help you make the right decision.
 Ultimately, selecting the optimal boat that fits your needs is essential, as different boats offer different value propositions for your customers.
 For example, fishing boats and houseboats are suitable for fishing trips, while sailboats and motor yachts are better for leisurely cruises.
 You should also consider the engine and battery of the boat, as these should be easily replaceable and serviced to ensure a comfortable and safe journey for your customers.